In This Section

 “Up until five or six years ago, many, many people thought [such cancers] were just mistakes of nature,” John Maris, MD, a pediatric oncologist at CHOP, said in the article.
 But, more recently, Dr. Maris and others in the field are being vindicated in their belief that inherited mutations play a significant role as well.

 Read the full article for a deeper discussion of how such genetic discoveries are affecting research into childhood cancers, as well as how this new knowledge impacts families of children with cancer.
-For further context, see our article about Dr. Maris’ recent commentary on such findings, and don’t miss the recent Bench to Bedside article about NEPENTHE.
 This innovative clinical trial for neuroblastoma, on which Dr. Maris is co-investigator, dynamically matches combinations of drugs to patients based on the particular genetic profile of their tumors at the time they are being treated for relapsed or refractory disease.

 Hyundai Hope On Wheels Awards $1 Million Grant to CHOP